Bio

 Statement

-Understanding a constructed mysterious illusion is realized through the paint.
+A constructed mysterious illusion is realized through the paint.
 Imagery is created through a balance of representation and abstraction, then moments of connection and disconnection appear.
 Using bold flat color placed adjacent to natural light and shadow, a collision of perspectives and invented spaces are instinctively discovered.
 It’s an uncertain territory, where a man-made place has landscape roots and respects the beauty of nature.
 They are landscapes with a vague familiarity of nature that hardly exists.
 There are no answers, only questions of the changes confronting us.

 I work in a studio, in a private way, but in relation to my world experience.
 I use my hands and get dirty to understand the physicality of the paint.
 Color needs light but can also be a pleasure.
 It is messy thinking and graphic imagery is a way to simplify the ideas.